JulianWDev/MetData/docs/assignments/four.md

 ---

 ### Where will the swimming route go depending on the variables of Assignment 1?
-In Assignment 1 we outlined several different dtaat set which together might provide a proxy for water quality and traffic meausres and thereby outlines where the potential swimming route could go.
+In Assignment 1 we outlined several different data sets which together might provide a proxy for water quality and traffic meausres and thereby outlines where the potential swimming route could go (Gemeente Amsterdam. (n.d.)).

 ![water_ways_center](./waterways_center_amsterdam.png)

-To figure out the specific route we decided on a strating location with the zwimming water point close to ASM form there we created a code which would return a route circuling the area avoiding parts of the network which are red in the above picture.
+To figure out the specific route we decided on a starting location with the swimming water point close to AMS.
+From there we created a code which would return a route circuling the area avoiding parts of the network which are red in the above picture.

 ```python
 import osmnx as ox